SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 CLASS ltc_test IMPLEMENTATION.

   METHOD test_calculate.
-    "Creating an object of class under test DATA(ref_cut) = NEW zcl_demo_test( ).
+    "Creating an object of the class under test DATA(ref_cut) = NEW zcl_demo_test( ).

     "Calling method that is to be tested